-Below you find more about the best 12 plants that give you good luck and/or fortune.
-Make sure to add a few of those in your home, and at your workplace.
+Below you find more about the best 12 plants that give you good luck and fortune.
+Make sure to add a few of those in your home and at your workplace.
 When luck happens, or money comes flowing in, remember this article, and don't forget to donate.
 (Not us, any good cause will do.)

-For sure, number one on this list is the Pachira Aquatica, aka the Money Tree.
-Always an excellent gift to people starting their own businesses.
-In Feng Shui, this good luck and fortune plant is even more so effective when placed in the 'wealth corner' of your home.
+For sure, number one on this list is the Pachira aquatica, aka the Money Tree.
+Always an excellent gift to people starting their businesses.
+In feng shui, this good luck and fortune plant is even more effective when placed in the 'wealth corner' of your home.
 The universal wealth corner is southeast of any room, home, office, or garden.
-And to find this Feng Shui wealth corner you need to stand in the center of your home with a compass.
-The north is regarded as the secondary Feng Shui wealth corner.
+And to find this feng shui wealth corner you need to stand in the center of your home with a compass.
+The north is regarded as the secondary feng shui wealth corner.

 The Pachira Aquatica is a tropical tree that is easy to grow indoors.
 It often comes with a braided trunk or a very thick trunk that is chopped at the top to start new growth from there.
 The Money tree may help you with your luck and earn more money at home, or at your business.
 Besides money, the Pachira is also a great air purifier, you can read about 15 more plants that remove toxins from the air.

-The Sanseveria Laurentii is also one of the Top 10 Dorm Room Plants For College Students.
+The Sansevieria Laurentii is also one of the Top 10 Dorm Room Plants For College Students.

 4) Citrus Trees